teofizzy/northwestern_county_housing_project/README.md

 ![image](https://user-images.githubusercontent.com/78497452/193421129-5f821661-6262-4be5-a352-7b359135c07e.png)
 * Generally, houses with *waterfront* have higher prices and in C and G they are quite high with C having houses with high *sqft_above*.
 * Area C looks to be a lavish area, an increase in *sqft_above* is followed by an increase in *price* more than any other place, with the most expensive houses being located in Area C, which is Bellevue, Medina, Mercer Island and Newcastle.

+## Multicollinearity
+Multicollinearity was tested and features like sqft_living were dropped due to multicollinearity despite having the highest correlation coefficient with price.
 ## Conclusion
 * Houses sold in Spring are more expensive than other seasons.
 * The median price of homes in King County is 450000.0 dollars